afnan-nex/tools-installer/README.md

 # **Tools Installer**

-A Windows batch script with an interactive menu to quickly install developer tools and run automation scripts.
-This script simplifies the setup of essential development tools and automation utilities on Windows systems.
+A modern Windows WPF GUI application wrapper for `tools-installer.ps1` to quickly install developer tools, productivity apps, system utilities, and run optimization/automation scripts.
+It simplifies the setup of essential environments and configurations on Windows systems.

 ## Run in CMD
 ```cmd